Outdoor Adventure

 With over 450 miles of singletrack, Park City is a mountain biker’s paradise.
 Whether you’re a beginner or an expert, trails like Round Valley, Mid Mountain, and Wasatch Crest offer thrilling rides through diverse terrain.
 From flowy downhill to cross-country loops, there’s something for every rider.

-Tip: Newpark Resort offers complimentary bike storage.
-Local shops provide rentals and personalized trail recommendations for all skill levels.
-Storm Cycles is a preferred shop and is just steps away from Newpark.
+Bonus: Newpark Resort offers complimentary bike storage and Storm Cycles (our local bike shop) is just steps away from Newpark.

 3. Hike Through Wildflowers and Alpine Lakes